GluuFederation/docs-ce-prod/3.1.3/source/installation-guide/docker/Intro.md

 The Gluu Server now supports installation via containers.

-This documentation is primarily focused about utilizing Docker, but it's entirely possible to use these containers with other container engines, like rkt.
+This documentation is primarily focused on utilizing Docker, but it's entirely possible to use these containers with other container engines, like rkt.

 ## Features
 - Consistency